goschtl/zope/z3c.proxy/trunk/src/z3c/proxy/README.txt

 README
 ======

 We can proxy a regular container derived from zope's btree container for
 example:

-  >>> from zope.app.container.interfaces import IContainer
+  >>> from zope.container.interfaces import IContainer
-  >>> from zope.app.container.btree import BTreeContainer
+  >>> from zope.container.btree import BTreeContainer
   >>> container = BTreeContainer()
   >>> container.__name__, container.__parent__ = u'c1', u'p1'